Jayshah6699/Collaborative-Data-Science-Application/email_classification/README.md

 The dataset spam.csv has been added along with code files which is used to train a model.

+All the requirements for the code is mentioned in requirments.txt Use this command pip install -r requirements.txt to install python libraries

 Algortihm Used:
 MultinomialNB from Naive Bayes